jtanguy/workshop-devenv/steps/04-scripts-solution/docs/reference/devenv.nix.md

 **` statix `**

-Lints and suggestions for the Nix programming language.
+Lints and suggestions for the Nix programming language\.

 **` stylish-haskell `**